COMING OCTOBER 2023

 "Six o'clock."

-Kristin tossed the cigarette on the stained concrete and fumbled in the cup holder for a quarter.
-She walked into a dingy phone booth along the side of the building and shut the door.
+Kristin tossed the cigarette on the oiled concrete and fumbled in the cup holder for a quarter.
+She went to a dingy phone booth at the side of the building and grabbed the phone.

 "Hi Mrs. Pruitt.
 How are you?"